wso2/docs-is/en/asgardeo/docs/tutorials/smart-on-fhir.md

 ### Step 2: Authorize application to access REST APIs

-Now that you have registered your application in Asgardeo, the next thing to be done is to provide your application authorization to perform the following actions on the listed REST APIs,
+Now that you have registered an application in Asgardeo, the next step is to provide it authorization to perform the following actions on the listed REST APIs,

 <table>
     <thead>